gitaaron/rfm7/next.md

 # Next

+* change 'download' dir to somewhere besides 'tmp' so that logs are retained

+* plot trends of 'total duration' with a region breakdown

 * outstanding features

   * factors

     * geographic proximity

+        * investigate how blocks are fetched over bitswap in kubo

+          * if more than one provider: how are blocks being downloaded?

+            * potential options:

+              * first provider that produces a 'HAVE' ?

+              * first provider that produces a 'BLOCK' ?

+              * all providers but different blocks at the same time ?

+              * all providers any block?

+          * what 'percentage' of content is typically fetched from 'first provider'

+            * if typically majority is first provider I will focus on this

+              OTHERWISE

+            * intercept 'block' bitswap events and use those to determine % of content fetched by each provider

+---

         * have a way to filter results based on 'player mode' type